MaxHalford/eaopt/README.md

 #### Example

-In this example we're going to minimize th [Rastrigin function](https://www.sfu.ca/~ssurjano/rastr.html) with three dimensions.
+In this example we're going to minimize the [Rastrigin function](https://www.sfu.ca/~ssurjano/rastr.html) with three dimensions.
 The global minimum is 0.

 ```go
 package main